Health and Longevity Course for Dogs Chapter 12

 When I met James at the Whistler clinic, Bella had barely started her life.
 She was a happy and boisterous canine teenager who was always ready for the next adventure.
 But when James started losing his battle with cancer, something I've never seen before happened.

 Just a week before James was admitted to the hospital one more time, he brought Bella because she was coughing.
 To my surprise pneumonia was the cause, which is rare, especially in young dogs.
 When I took X-rays and confirmed the diagnosis, I remember thinking how strange it was that both James and Bella had a lung condition.
 It was as if she took on James’ disease.
 The diagnosis was different, but in my mind, it was a lung disease just with a different degree of severity.
 In other words, energetically they were same.

-A few days later, I received the news that James died and a family friend brought Bella back in the clinic as her condition started getting worse.
+A few days later, I received the news that James had died, and a family friend brought Bella back to the clinic as her condition had started getting worse.
 Normally, the prognosis for a young dog with pneumonia is good, but Bella was not recovering.
 She stopped eating and I had to hospitalize her and put her on oxygen.

 I could not prevent myself from being emotional about the situation, especially seeing how sad Bella was and it didn’t take long for me to adopt her.
 I thought it would only be a matter of a few days before she'd recover and enjoy her Whistler life.
 She was young and I knew I'd really enjoy her, but her plan was different.

 Within a couple of days, Bella's condition deteriorated.
 No matter how much I tried, it seemed she wanted to be reunited with James.
 When Bella died, it was hard, even though she was mine for only a couple of days.
 In reality, her heart never belonged to anyone other than James.
 For her, dying meant a reunion.